Frequently Asked Questions

 7. How will I know if my child's learning is on track and that they are prepared for the future?

 Annoor staff are heavily trained to spot risk factors, developmental delays, and behavioral issues.
-Teachers are required to develop portfolios on each child which contain wok sampling, anecdotal records, photographs, and other pertinent documentation valuable to the assessments.
-Assessments are conducted twice annually.
-Parent-teacher conferences are held to provide knowledge to parents regarding their child's developmental progress, goals, strengths, and weaknesses.
+Teachers are required to develop portfolios on each child which contain work sampling, anecdotal records, photographs, and other pertinent documentation valuable to the assessments.
+Assessments and developmental screenings are conducted twice annually or as needed.
+Parent-teacher conferences are held in conjunction with these assessments and screenings to provide knowledge to parents regarding their child's developmental progress, goals, strengths, and weaknesses.